-The student must complete the General Military Course and a four-week field training session, or the six-week field training session, pass the Air Force Officer Qualification Test, be physically qualified, be in good academic standing, and meet age requirements.
-Successful completion of the Professional Officer Course and a bachelor's degree (or higher) are prerequisites for a commission as a second lieutenant in the United States Air Force.
+The student must complete the General Military Course and a three-week field training session, , pass the Air Force Officer Qualification Test, be physically qualified, be in good academic standing, and meet age requirements.
+Successful completion of the Professional Officer Course and a bachelor's degree are prerequisites for a commission as a second lieutenant in the United States Air Force.